shaal/ddev-gitpod/README.md

 1. Open your website's URL in a browser, you should see Drupal installation screen.
 1. Run in terminal `ddev drush si demo_umami -y`
 1. Open your website's URL in a browser, you should see Drupal Umami demo.
-1. Type in terminal `ddev xdebug on`
+1. Run in terminal `ddev xdebug on`
 1. Open VScode's debugger, place a new breakpoint in `web/index.php`
 1. Open your website's URL in a browser.
 1. :tada: